Opentrons/opentrons/app-testing/README.md

 - Once there is a mass of tests to see the patterns to abstract:
   - Abstract env variables and config file setup into data structures and functions instead of inline?
   - Extend or change the reporting output?
-- Caching in mac and linux github action runners?
+- Mac and Windows github action runners?
-- Fix windows github action runner?
+- Caching in github action runners?
 - Add the option/capability to 'build and install' instead of 'download and install' on runners.
 - Define steps for a VM/docker locally for linux runs?
 - Define steps for a VM locally for windows runs?